cloudmesh-community/book/chapters/linux/ssh2.md

 <https://cygwin.com/packages/package_list.html>
 Please be minded that in order for cygwin to function easily the Windows user name should not include spaces.
-However, as the setup in windows encourages to use the full name whne you buy and setup a machine it may not be convenient to use.
+However, as the setup in windows encourages to use the full name when you buy and setup a machine it may not be convenient to use.
 However, we just recommend that you create yourself a new username and use this if you like to use cygwin.